Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 “Hurra!
 Hurra!
 Hurra!
 Grand River came upon us, or rather we came upon that very suddenly and to me unexpectedly at 5 ½ P.M,” George Bradley wrote, in the most indicative expression for this defining moment of the expedition.

-Powell’s entry that day seemed a little wearier, as the “solemn depths” of these great rivers combined ensured more power, and thus, big fat crazy waves in their continued descent.
+Powell’s entry that day seemed a little wearier, as the “solemn depths” of these great rivers combined ensured more power, and thus, bigger and fatter waves in their continued descent.

-Given its significance, the men camped here for the next few days to take measurements and observations.
-They would also need to caulk their oak crafts for what Powell rightly predicted “a vigorous campaign.”
+Given the destination’s significance, the men camped here for the next few days to take measurements and observations.
+They would also need to re-caulk their oak crafts for what Powell rightly predicted “a vigorous campaign.”

 July 17th, Sour Flour